nahtedetihw/Xcode11Toolchain/README.md

 After that, download the Xcode 11 toolchain here

+Place it in the same directory as the original, in /Applications/Xcode.app/Contents/Developer/Toolchains/

 Restart Xcode and you should be able to compile for arm64e no problem.